skumar221/XNATSlicer/README.md

 Features
 ----
-* Visualize most XNAT stored images in Slicer.
+* Visualize XNAT hosted images in Slicer.
 * Create, modify and save Slicer scenes directly from/to XNAT.
 * Toggle and customize XNAT metadata.
 * Create new projects, subjects and experiments on the fly.
 * Search projects, subjects and experiments.
 * Fluid interaction between Slicer and XNAT.
+* Secure login and host management.